crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

     participant T2 as Thread 2
     participant LLM as LLM API

+    OS->>T1: Run
     T1->>LLM: Send request
-    Note over T1: Waiting... (idle)
+    Note over T1: Blocks in I/O (parked)
-    OS->>OS: Time slice expired
-    OS->>T2: Your turn
+    OS->>T2: Run
     T2->>LLM: Send request
-    Note over T2: Waiting... (idle)
+    Note over T2: Blocks in I/O (parked)
+    Note over OS: Both threads parked
+    LLM-->>T1: Response ready
+    LLM-->>T2: Response ready
+    OS->>T1: Wake and run
+    Note over T1: Processing response
     OS->>OS: Time slice expired
-    OS->>T1: Your turn
+    OS->>T2: Preempt T1, run T2
-    Note over T1: Still waiting...
+    Note over T2: Processing response
     OS->>OS: Time slice expired
-    OS->>T2: Your turn
+    OS->>T1: Resume T1
-    Note over T2: Still waiting...
+    Note over T1: Finish response
-    LLM-->>T1: Response ready
-    OS->>T1: Your turn (eventually)
+    OS->>T2: Resume T2
-    Note over T1: Finally processes response
+    Note over T2: Finish response
 </div>

-The OS keeps switching between threads on a timer, even when they have nothing to do.
-Each switch costs a context save, a context restore, and a trip through the kernel.
-The thread that got the LLM response might not run immediately -- it has to wait for its next time slice.
+The OS can preempt runnable threads on a timer, but a thread blocked in I/O is parked until the socket is ready.
+That part matters: threads do not spin uselessly while waiting for tokens.
+The preemption happens when a thread is runnable -- including in the middle of response processing, object allocation, assignment, or any other Ruby code.

 For two threads doing I/O, this works fine.
 The overhead is noise.
-For 200 threads mostly sitting idle waiting for LLM tokens, the OS is spending most of its time switching between threads that have nothing to do.
+For 200 threads mostly waiting for LLM tokens, the problem is the one-operation-per-thread shape: 200 kernel threads, 200 stack reservations, 200 scheduler entries, and usually 200 copies of whatever per-thread application resources the worker holds.

+This is also why a worker limit means different things in Solid Queue's current thread mode and in the fiber mode from my patch. `threads: 25` is both "run 25 jobs at once" and "create 25 kernel threads."
+If all 25 jobs are streaming tokens, job 26 waits. `fibers: 250` is mostly an admission limit for the reactor: run up to 250 jobs as fibers on the same thread, park the ones waiting on I/O, and resume them when ready.
+You still need limits because APIs, sockets, memory, and databases have limits.
+But the cap is no longer tied to one kernel thread per job.

 ### Cooperative scheduling (fibers)